Praneshss/Rugosity-Measure-of-roughness-of-the-function-learned-by-the-deep-neural-network./Rugosity/analysis/Readme.md

-## This folder contains the analysis of rugosity measure w.r.t
+# This folder contains the analysis of rugosity measure

+We analyse the impact on rugosity measure against
-1. validation Accuracy
+1. Validation accuracy
-2. Different Initializations
+2. Different initializations